emrulhasan-nlp/ML/README.md

-# This repository presents the Machine Learning Algorithms from scratches
+# This repository provides implementations of machine learning algorithms built from scratch.
-# It is under construction.
-Thanks for your patients